-Income tax was a benefit of \$0.9 million as compared to a \$2.9 million expense for the three months ended June 30, 2023 and 2022, respectively.
-Income tax was an expense of \$0.4 million and \$12.9 million for the six months ended June 30, 2023 and 2022, respectively.
+Income tax was a benefit of \$0.9 3.4 million as compared to a and an expense of \$2.9 3.4 million expense for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+Income tax was a benefit of \$3.0 million and an expense of \$0.4 million and \$12.9 16.3 million for the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively.
 The impact from income taxes varies from the federal statutory rate of 21.0% due to state income taxes, changes in the valuation allowance for deferred tax assets and adjustments for permanent differences.
-For the three months ended June 30, 2023, the benefit is due to true-ups of our state income taxes related to 2022.
-For the six months ended June 30, 2023, the expense largely relates to amortization of originating goodwill from asset acquisitions and estimated state income taxes attributable to income earned in separate filing states without state net operating loss carryforwards.
+For the three and nine months ended June 30, 2023 September 30, 2023, the benefit is due to true-ups of our state income taxes related to 2022.
+For the six months ended June 30, 2023, the expense largely relates to the removal of the accrued amortization of originating goodwill from asset acquisitions and estimated state income taxes attributable to income earned in separate filing states without state net operating loss carryforwards.

-Loss from discontinued operations decreased by \$119.6 million and \$63.1 million for the three and six months ended June 30, 2023 as compared to the same periods in 2022.
-The three and six months ended June 30, 2023 are reflective of the run out of our Bright HealthCare - Commercial business as compared to active operations of the commercial business during the three and six months ended June 30, 2022.
-For the three and six months ended June 30, 2023, the loss from discontinued operations aligned to our Bright HealthCare - Commercial business decreased \$132.1 million and \$82.8 million, compared to the same periods ended June 30, 2022, respectively.
-Additionally, the loss from discontinued operations aligned to our Bright HealthCare operations classified as held for sale increased \$14.1 million and decreased \$24.1 million for the three and six ended June 30, 2023 as compared to 2022 respectively.
+Loss from discontinued operations decreased by \$119.6 million and \$63.1 million for the three and six months ended June 30, 2023 September 30, 2023 as compared to the same periods in 2022.
+The three and six months ended June September 30, 2023 are reflective of the run out of our Bright HealthCare - Commercial business as compared to active operations of the commercial business during the three and six months ended June September 30, 2022.
+For the three and six months ended June September 30, 2023, the loss from discontinued operations aligned to our Bright HealthCare - Commercial business decreased \$132.1 million and \$82.8 million, compared to the same periods ended June September 30, 2022, respectively.
+Additionally, the loss from discontinued operations aligned to our Bright HealthCare operations classified as held for sale increased decreased \$14.1 million and decreased \$24.1 million for the three and six months ended June September 30, 2023 as compared to 2022, respectively.